tfsojon/bairaktaris-de/content/english/services/artificial-heart.md

 logo: "images/services/body-heart-f.jpg"
 ---

-**Basically, mechanical support systems can be used (artificial heart), only if the heart cannot fulfill its function and the replacement is not possible with a donor heart or a donor heart is not available.
-In this case, different scenarios are shown, which make necessary various types of mechanical support of the circulatory system.**
+**In principle, mechanical support systems can only be used if the heart cannot fulfill its function and cannot be replaced by a donor heart or a donor heart is not available.
+Different scenarios are presented here, making different types of mechanical circulatory support necessary. **

 ### Scenario I